-However, as with any tool, when it is not properly used it can be destructive to ourselves and others.
+As with any tool, when the intellect is not properly used, however, it can be destructive to ourselves and others.
 People who under-utilize their intellect (anti-intellectualism ) can easily become irrational, dependent on others, vulnerable to exploitation, and prone to mistakes.
 Conversely, those with an overactive intellect (strict rationalism ) can easily become overwhelmed, anxious, fatigued, indecisive, elitist, or sociopathic.
-So, to use our intellectual map wisely, we must wed it to our emotions.
+So, to use your intellectual map wisely, you must wed it to your emotions.

 The Liberal Arts

 The liberal arts were considered the pinnacle of education in ancient Greece and Rome.
 Training in them was a necessity for an individual to take an active role in society.
 The phrase liberal arts comes from the Latin words artes liberales, roughly meaning “skills worthy of a free man“[1,2].
 This form of learning was to supersede any of a technical or professional variety as it was understood to be the foundation to all subsequent learning.